Leaderboard

 15 points

-A couple of my favorite all-time matches were just matches that got booked because it would be cool if the two wrestlers faced each other.
+7. A couple of my favorite all-time matches were just matches that got booked because it would be cool if the two wrestlers faced each other.
 Kobashi/Joe and Necro/Joe jump to mind immediately.
 Hell, in Japan there for a while, we got all kinds of great shit because someone decided that Hashimoto wrestling Kawada would be cool and stuff like that.
-I'll take "Danielson vs random Japanese legend announced two days before a show" any day over "guys fighting because of a fake shampoo commercial snub" or "week 189 of one of the Usos feeling conflicted about Roman Reigns", personally.15 points
+I'll take "Danielson vs random Japanese legend announced two days before a show" any day over "guys fighting because of a fake shampoo commercial snub" or "week 189 of one of the Usos feeling conflicted about Roman Reigns", personally.

 13 points

-I think pro wrestling discourse on the internet has always been pretty dumb, but I think what you're seeing a lot of right now (going wholly on vibes here), is a couple of things: 1.
+9. I think pro wrestling discourse on the internet has always been pretty dumb, but I think what you're seeing a lot of right now (going wholly on vibes here), is a couple of things: 1.
 You, me, probably most people on this board are old now.
 We have seen a lot of wrestling.
 We have lived through a lot of wrestling.
 More than new international markets, I think there is a whole generation of young fans coming online now who grew up in a post-WCW era where there was nothing but WWE, and who are YOU to tell them that your love of Steamboat-Flair is an iron-clad truth while their love of the General Manager era of RAW is dumb nostalgic revisionism.
 They don't want to be told that the things they loved when they were younger fucking sucked any more than any one else, so there's a real "Get out of my way old man" attitude -- which is good, honestly! -- but instead of it being applied in defense of more obscure, unheralded wrestling that you might have otherwise overlooked, it's about some real historic low points of American Wrestling.
 2. As an extension of that, I would guess that maybe that same cohort are at about the age where you really push back against the idea of being seen as pretentious, and you learn the really fun judo move of being like, "Actually, I love dumb shit!
 Dumb shit is GOOD, and all that arty-farty crap that critics say is good is BAD."
 Which, again, is a totally fine way to approach things, but I think mellows out with age as you realize that there's more to appreciating the world than being contrary.
 Because the internet wrestling world has had to slog through, god, two decades(?) of there being an American Wrestling monopoly, not much kind has been said about WWE for a very long time on here, which results in there being sort of a clear consensus that can be bucked.
 3. This has resulted in a lot of dumb culture war stuff bleeding into wrestling.
 Not in terms of political parties or anything, but in the sense that people are really defining who they are or are not as consumers.
 Like Marvel fans screeching about Martin Scorcese, there is this sense of identity that people are tacking onto their fandom.
 An AEW fan is THIS kind of person (fill in your own blanks here) and a WWE fan is THIS kind of person, and all arguments originate based around these fixed ideas of defining yourself in opposition to something else (nevermind the stupid binary that this creates).
 This results in really boring back and forths that never seem to be in good faith at all and are mostly defensive posturing.
 4. Which also results in the very cool, very interesting people whose entire worldview seems to be, "In my opinion, everything is good and nothing is bad and nobody should ever say anything bad about anybody or anything."
 The most interesting people who talk about wrestling, I think, are people who have very specific, idiosyncratic viewpoints.
 Like, if you can write (or speak) compellingly about how JBL's Cabinet was the greatest faction of all time, I'm all ears, I would love to be convinced of this, but I need to actually believe that you believe that and not feel like you're just saying it because you're worried that liking Kenny Omega would make you look like a huge dork (it would, incidentally).
 5. The internet is just worse than it's ever been.
-A total ramshackle, decaying version of itself that is breaking everyone's brain more every day.13 points
+A total ramshackle, decaying version of itself that is breaking everyone's brain more every day.

 13 points